billzt/MultiBarcodePipeline/README.md

 [MAFFT](https://mafft.cbrc.jp/alignment/software/) (v7.505 or compatible)

 # Install
 Linux OS is required.
 Please use conda to manage the environment.
-If you do not have a device running Linux OS, or you just want to have a quick look, you can try the [Docker version](https://github.com/billzt/MultiBarcodePipeline/blob/main/Docker.md)
+If you do not have a device running Linux OS, (i.e., macOS or Windows users), or you just want to have a quick look, you can try the [Docker version](https://github.com/billzt/MultiBarcodePipeline/blob/main/Docker.md)
 ```
 $ conda create -n MultiBarcode python=3.9
 $ conda activate MultiBarcode